Multiple Sclerosis and Neuroinflammatory Diseases

-- Relapsing-remitting MS (RRMS) – This is the most common form of MS (85 percent of all cases).
+- Relapsing-remitting MS (RRMS)–This is the most common form of MS (85 percent of all cases).
 It is characterized by periods of active inflammation, or relapses, followed by periods of little or no discomfort.

-- Primary-progressive MS (PPMS) – About 10 percent of people with MS are diagnosed with PPMS.
+- Primary-progressive MS (PPMS)–About 10 percent of people with MS are diagnosed with PPMS.
 This is characterized by symptoms that worsen slowly and gradually.
 There may be brief periods of improvement, but the general course of the disease is defined by decreasing functionality.

-- Secondary-progressive MS (SPMS) – This develops after the primary relapsing-remitting disease course.
+- Secondary-progressive MS (SPMS)–This develops after the primary relapsing-remitting disease course.
 Most cases of RRMS will eventually evolve into SPMS.

-- Progressive-relapsing MS (PPMS) – This is the least common disease course.
+- Progressive-relapsing MS (PPMS)–This is the least common disease course.
 It combines the progressive features of PPMS with occasional relapses over time.
 Recovery after an attack is sometimes but not always noted.

-Symptoms of MS are variable and unpredictable.
+Multiple sclerosis symptoms are variable and unpredictable.
 They range from mild to severe and can change over time.
 Some of the more common symptoms include: